-Step-by-step instructions on how to smoke pork tenderloin.
+Step-by-step instructions for how to make the world's best smoked pork tenderloin!
 Soaked in a citrus brine and coated in the most flavorful BBQ spice rub, this is a "no-hassle" smoker recipe the whole family will love!

 Jump to: